woodnsec/IoT-Forensics/milestone-3.md

 * When using the Crackle tool to decrypt any captured packets from .pcap files, it was found that the tool only works when sniffing a Bluetooth connection for the first time between two devices.

 * We had to try many phones before we found one that could interface with XRY.
 This tool has a specific list of phone models and operating systems it can work with.
 We had to try a few different phones before we could get any data off the device using XRY.
-With the limited number of phones we had at our disposal, we were not able to find one that we could do a full bit-for-bit extraction on, but we did have one that could be used for a full logical.
+With the limited number of phones, we had at our disposal, we were not able to find one that we could do a full bit-for-bit extraction on, but we did have one that could be used for a full logical.

 * The data stored on the Garmin is in a proprietary file format.
 The files can be converted to CSVs, but they are not easily read in that format.